People who smoke pot may be at increased risk for psychosis if they have a certain genetic marker, a new study finds.

 "Our findings help to explain why one cannabis user develops psychosis while his friends continue smoking without problems," said study researcher Dr. Marta Di Forti, of King's College London's Institute of Psychiatry.

 The study involved 489 people living in London who had experienced a psychotic episode, and 278 healthy people without a history of psychiatric disorders.
-[6 Foods that Are Good for Your Brain ]

 The genetic marker in question is one variation of a gene call AKT1.
 The new finding confirms earlier research, which also linked this marker with the risk of psychosis after smoking pot.